SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 14 September, 2025
+### 📅 Monday, 15 September, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur in the USA on September 14:
+Here are some notable events in the USA that occur on September 15:

-- **National States of Emergency Day** – Recogn "The Silver Star of Baghdad" Day, which honors members of the military who have received recognition for their bravery.
-- **National Auctioneers Day** – A day to appreciate the profession of auctioneering and the unique skills of auctioneers.
-- **Delaware Day (Recognition)** – Celebration of the state of Delaware or events commemorating its historical significance.
--
+- **Hispanic Heritage Month Begins**: September 15 marks the start of Hispanic Heritage Month, which lasts until October 15.
+This month is dedicated to honoring the contributions of Hispanic and Latino Americans to the United States.

+- **International Day of Democracy**: Although not specific to the USA, this day is recognized and celebrated nationwide as a day to promote democracy worldwide.

+- **National Online Study Day**: This
 ### Positive Qoute
 ------
-"Believe in yourself and you'll be unstoppable! ✨💪😊"
+"Every day is a fresh start!
+Embrace new opportunities and let your potential shine. 🌅💫✨"